Nancy (comic strip): 2018 to present

-Art style
+Art styles

+The artists who followed Bushmiller drew in a range of styles that deviated distinctly from his deceptively simple approach.
+Despite the changes in art style over the years, however, it is Bushmiller's work that is still most closely identified with the strip.

 Bushmiller refined and simplified his drawing style over the years to create a uniquely stylized comic world.
 The American Heritage Dictionary of the English Language illustrates its entry on comic strip with a Nancy cartoon.
 Despite the small size of the reproduction, both the art and the gag are clear, and an eye-tracking survey once determined that Nancy was so conspicuous that it was the first strip most people viewed on a newspaper comics page.

 In a 1988 essay, "How to Read Nancy", Mark Newgarden and Paul Karasik offered a probing analysis of Bushmiller's strip:

 Comics theorist Scott McCloud described the essence of Nancy:

 Cartoonist Wally Wood described Nancy's design more succinctly: "By the time you decided not to read it, you already had."